aftershavetf2/TF2Monitor/README.md

 "C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf_win64.exe" -steam -game tf  -usercon -high +developer 1 +contimes 0 +ip 0.0.0.0 +sv_rcon_whitelist_address 127.0.0.1 +sv_quota_stringcmdspersecond 1000000 +rcon_password rconpwd +hostport 40434 +net_start +con_timestamp 1 -condebug -conclearlog -novid -nojoy -nosteamcontroller -nohltv -particles 1 -console
 ```

+# TF2 Bot Detector files

+This app can read and write the usual TF2 Bot Detector files but will only use the subset of rules that point out a SteamID and a flag(Cheater, Suspicious, Racist, Exploiter).

+Where the `settings.json` file are your markings will be saved in `playerlist.json` whenever a player's flags are changed.

+Right now only one `playerlist.json` file is supported.

+In the future there could be support for multiple `playerlist.XXX.json` along with autoupdate features.

 # Linux support?

 I have not tested it but currently the app does not use any platform specifc API.